Addvilz/gullveig/README_SETUP.md

 openssl req -nodes -x509 -newkey rsa:4096 -keyout server_key.pem -out server_cert.pem -days 3650
 ```

+**IMPORTANT:** make sure certificate and the private key is readable by `gullveig-server` user - it will fail to start otherwise.

 Updating the certificate in future will require you to generate a new certificate and key, and have all agents paired to the server again.
 This process can be automated to ensure minimal service disruption - see the section about how to pair agents and servers bellow.

 ##### 4. Create server configuration file